 Your system's air ducts should be inspected and cleaned every three to five years or sooner if you have pets.
 If you cannot remember the last time you had an HVAC professional clean your ducts, here are five benefits that you and your family are missing out on in your home.

 Remodeling your home may be something that you've been looking forward to for a long time.
-With so many decisions and preparation measures for the remodel, it can be easy to forget about protecting your HVAC system.
-You need to ensure that you take the time to properly prepare your system so that it doesn't intake excess dust and other debris which could cause it to malfunction in the future.
+With so many decisions and preparations for the remodel, it can be easy to forget about your HVAC system.
+You need to ensure that you take the time to prepare your system.
+You don't want it to take in dust and other debris that could cause it to malfunction in the future.